fumiakinagashima/rand2-webgpu/README.md

-# WebGPU Fundamental
+# Rand2 WebGPU
-The Repository that research for browser based next generation graphic API, called "WebGPU".<br>
+Rand2 WebGPU is a research for browser based next generation graphic API, called "WebGPU".<br>
-I Implemented Fundamental geometry, animation, shader, scene.
+Implemented Fundamental geometry, animation, shader, scene.

 ## How to use
 1. Install dependencies library